ranjitjhala/gradr/README.md

 [hack in isAuthorized]

 - [ ] Only an instructor can add assignments
+- [ ] Only an instructor can del assignments
 - [ ] Only an instructor can add teachers
 - [ ] Only an instructor can add students
 - [ ] Only an instructor can view the students in a class